 Jed M. Silversmith concentrates his practice in white collar litigation, with a particular focus on civil and criminal tax controversy matters.
 Jed has over a decade of experience working on civil and criminal enforcement matters in the public sector.
-He worked at the U.S. Department of Justice, Tax Division, on matters involving and bank fraud.
+He worked at the U.S. Department of Justice, Tax Division, on matters involving money laundering and bank fraud.
 Jed has tried over 20 cases including 10 jury trials in federal district court.

 Prior to working at the Tax Division, Jed served as a trial attorney for the Division of Enforcement at the U.S. Commodity Futures Trading Commission from 2003 to 2006.
 He worked on a number of substantial investigations involving the manipulation and false reporting of energy prices.

 Since joining Blank Rome, Jed has worked on a number of civil and criminal cases throughout the United States including criminal tax prosecutions throughout Pennsylvania and forfeiture proceedings.
 Jed has worked on a number of international matters including large international “Kleptocracy” cases brought by the U.S. Government.

 In addition to his litigation matters, Jed regularly counsels clients on forfeiture, AML and tax issues including clients who are making voluntary disclosures to the IRS.